pariangolchin/MMNET_TEAM10_2015/README.txt

 	In which the only mandatory field is "ruleName".
 More in details:
 		ruleName:
-			is the name that identify the rule inside the hash (map) internal structure.
+			is the name that identifies the rule inside the hash (map) internal structure.
 		parents:
-		 	array of ruleName string that represent the node(s) connected to current node, with higher level
+		 	array of ruleName string that represents the node(s) connected to current node, with higher level
 		method:
 		 	it is the name of Perl "custom" subroutine to evaluate input data (just node with level = 1, so leaves of the tree) should be associated to one method.
 		data:
-		 	it is the "internal" data will be passed to the custom method to evaluate the user input data.
+		 	it is the "internal" data that will be passed to the method to evaluate the user input data.
 According to the implementation of Perl method, it could be any kind of data (scalar, array, hash or complex data structure).
 		advs: